In the search for a fireback, it is very important that the size of the fireback is appropriate.

 Many fireplaces now have a slightly forward-tilting back.
-On its own, a fireback can easily stand at a bit of an angle, as long as it is properly attached with heat-resistant mounting brackets (see Our mounting brackets).
+On its own, a fireplace back plate can easily stand at a bit of an angle, as long as it is properly attached with heat-resistant mounting brackets (see Our mounting brackets).
 Sometimes people do this on purpose in order to let the fireback get even hotter.
 (We think this is not needed, given that a fireback always gets extremely hot when a fire is built against it.)

 A good way to visualize in advance how a fireback of a certain size and shape will look in your forward-leaning fireplace is to place a piece of cardboard of that size and shape in your open fireplace.
 This can also be a good way to estimate in the two previously mentioned fireplace models whether the fireback will be too large or too small.

 For the protection of the back wall of the fireplace, the breadth of the fireback must be have at least the breadth of the maximum fire.
 The maximum heat of the wall behind the fire for a normal hearth fire is about 30 cm in height above the hearth floor, so fireback does not have to be much higher than 40-50 cm (15.7-19.7") above the above the hearth floor.
 With larger fires, the height is higher than 30 cm (11.8") and it goes without saying that a larger fireback is also needed.